NCAR/DART/guide/advice-for-new-collaborators.rst

 from a separate model.
 If cycling the forcing files may need to be updated periodically outside of the DA system.

-What Coordinate System is used by your model?
+What coordinate system is used by your model?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Coordinate systems use a series of numbers to describe the